softengineer/working-alarm/README.md

 # work-rest-reminder
-Give tip to standup minutes in your computer while you have long seat
+Raise work alarm for standup /seat / rest minutes in your computer while you need stand/seated style of work

-Support Mac / Linux / Windows platform, qt5 is required to be installed before compile
+Support Mac / Linux / Windows platform, qt5 or 6 is required to be installed before compile

+Tested :

+ Linux Ubuntu

 Install: